MaxPrio/dots/How-to/LineageOS_gpg_pass.md

  ```sh
 gpg --armor --export-secret-keys KEY_ID(email) | gpg --armor --symmetric --output user.gpg.sec.asc
  ```
+- enter the passphrase, then the gpg password, then the passphrase again.

-- transter the file to the device, using the FTP server app.
+- transter the file to the device.
+- (an FTP server app on the device, and FileZilla)

+- FTP client:
  ```sh
 ftp 192.168.1.141 2121
 Name (192.168.1.141:user): ftp